How to manage scripts

 // Executed when the "analytics" category is enabled

-You can also run scripts when a category is disabled (if it was previously enabled) by prepending the '!'
+</script>You can also run scripts when a category is disabled (if it was previously enabled) by prepending the '!' character to the category name:

 <script